Residential Energy Conservation

 b.
 Weatherize your home

 c.
-Replace incandescent lamps with CFL or LED
+Replace incandescent lamps with CFL or LED - Capital investment, for example,

 a.
 Replace that aging propane furnace with an electric heat pump